xenioushk/phpcs_101/README.md

 # PHPCS Setup

-A comprehensive guideline to setup phpcs for a WordPress theme or plugin.
+This guide provides a comprehensive guideline for setting up PHPCS for a WordPress theme or plugin.
+You will also get instructions for setting up the PHPCS Visual Studio Code extension setup.

 ## Requirements